BoHuang2018/Read_DataScienceOnTheGoogleCloudPlatform_Rewrite_Code/README.md

 ##### There finds individual README in each chapter, as a mini handbook to implement the code, and see the expected results.

+*To be clear, there are not any initial ideas or contents in this tutorial.
+All work has been done can be found in the book of Mr. Lakshmanan.*